 Louis Ptak was born in Santa Barbara, CA, and raised in West Marin.
 He received a B.S. in biology with an emphasis on marine mammals from UC Santa Cruz where he did his senior thesis research on the establishment of the Point Reyes elephant seal colony under the direction of Sarah Allen, Ph.D.
 He is the owner of Louis Ptak Construction, Inc. which was founded in 1998 and is based in Pacific Grove, CA.

 Carolyn is a native Californian who practiced law for many years in Connecticut.
 Since moving to California, she has served on EAC’s board, most recently as its President.
 Carolyn is very involved with the Marin Chapter of the California Native Plant Society.
 She has served as a docent for the Point Reyes National Seashore, and coordinates the Third Thursday Weeders to help remove invasive plants and restore native plants in the national park.
-As a founding coordinator of the Point Reyes Birding & Nature Festival, she serves as the Festival’s Event Chair.
+As a founding coordinator of the Point Reyes Birding & Nature Festival.
 She is the author of the wildly popular “Birding By Ear Point Reyes.”
 She enjoys gardening, birding and natural history.

 Mairi is the Director of the Women & Gender Studies Program at Dominican University.
 Her research interests center on social justice, social change & civic engagement and are currently focused on food systems and the environment, drawing from the disciplines of sociology, communication & cultural studies.
 Mairi has lived in West Marin for over fifteen years and enjoys walking its magnificent beaches and trails, cooking, and introducing youth to West Marin’s wilderness areas.